preloader

 MQTT

-MQTT Test Endpoint have the following form with no optional parameters:
+MQTT Test Endpoint has the following form with no optional parameters:

 mqtt://{mqtt.broker.url:port}/{mqtt.topic.name}